Financial Aid Policies

 The review of a student’s SAP status is based on the entire academic record.
 This includes developmental courses taken at SCC, incomplete courses, withdrawals and repetitions.
 Transfer credit hours accepted by the college will be brought into the SAP calculation as completed credits.

-After each term ends, a student’s SAP is calculated and posted as a notification on their Student Self-Service account.
-Students are notified via their SCC email account if they are not meeting minimum SAP requirements.
+After each term ends, a student’s SAP is calculated.
+Students are notified via their SCC email account to view their self-service account for their most recent SAP status.

-If a student is enrolled in two (2) programs, Financial Aid will use the program with the greatest number of credits to determine the student’s SAP status.
+If a student is enrolled in multiple programs, Financial Aid will use the program with the greatest number of credits to determine the student’s SAP status.

 Students will be considered to have an eligible SAP status if they have: